 - A collection of brief video interviews from Stanford University featuring students who studied abroad while living with various disabilities.

 - A brief video orientation from the University of Minnesota with helpful information for students with disabilities who are preparing to go abroad.

 - A comprehensive guide from the University of South Florida for students living with mental health disorders who are preparing to, or are already, studying abroad.
 Much of the information regarding mental health wellness is applicable to all students, regardless of their mental health status.

-- Mobility International USA A comprehensive hub for information and resources for students with all types of disabilities and other medical considerations who are preparing to study abroad.
+- Mobility International USA is a comprehensive hub for information and resources for students with all types of disabilities and other medical considerations who are preparing to study abroad.